 RESIDENT EVIL: EXTINCTION is again based on the wildly popular video game series and picks up where the last film left off.
 Alice (Milla Jovovich), now in hiding in the Nevada desert, once again joins forces with Carlos Olivera (Oded Fehr) and L.J.
-(Mike Epps), along with new survivors Claire (Ali Larter), K-Mart (Spencer Locke ) and Nurse Betty (Ashanti) to try to eliminate the deadly virus that threatens to make every human being undead…and to seek justice.
-Since being captured by the Umbrella Corporation, Alice has been subjected to biogenic experimentation and become genetically altered, with super-human strengths, senses and dexterity.
-These skills, and more, will be needed if anyone is ...more on Wikipedia
+(Mike Epps), along with new survivors Claire (Ali Larter), K-Mart (Spencer Locke ) and Nurse Betty (Ashanti) to try to eliminate the virus that threatens to make every human being sick and to seek justice.
+Since being captured by the Umbrella Corporation, Alice has been subjected to biogenic experimentation and become genetically altered, with super-human strengths, senses and dexterity. ...more on Wikipedia

 Directed by: Russell Mulcahy

 Resident Evil: The Final Chapter is a 2016 3D science fiction action horror film written and directed by Paul W. S. Anderson.
 It is the sequel to Resident Evil: Retribution (2012) and the sixth and final installment in the Resident Evil film series.
 Alice (Milla Jovovich) and her friends are betrayed by Albert Wesker (Shawn Roberts), who gathers the entire forces of Umbrella into one final strike against the apocalypse survivors. ...more on Wikipedia